 Control has always been more important to predatory capitalists.
 Democracy through cooperative power sharing is a sham.
 Nothing changed after slavers lost control in 1860 to the institutional design of the Senate.
 Slaver design of the Senate and the Electoral College survived the Civil War.
 Madison's design and value system persist.
 When you watch , , his attitude is the same as his ancestors. doesn't believe in the concepts of power sharing, or collaborative democracy.
 He believes in 100% control.
 Under the guidance of Mitch McConnell, the United States Senate has evolved into the .

-The means to control are through distortions in representation, concentrated power through levers of control and election design.
+His means to control are through distortions in representation, concentrated power through legislative levers and election design.

 Distortions in representation and power from .

 • Wyoming, (pop.
 578,759) has the same number of Senators as California (pop.
 39,512,223).
 California has 68.3 times as many people as Wyoming.
 One Californian thus has 1.46% of the voting clout in Senate elections as someone living just a few hundred miles to the east.

 • Since a majority of Americans now live in just nine states, they wind up with just eighteen votes while the minority holds eighty-two, a ratio of better than four to one.

 • Thanks to the Senate’s bizarre filibuster rules, forty-one senators representing less than 11 percent of the population can prevent any bill from even coming to a vote.

 • Thanks to the requirement that proposed constitutional amendments be approved by at least two-thirds of each house, thirty-four senators from states representing just 5 percent of the population can veto any constitutional change, no matter how minor.

 • The same goes for treaties, which also require two-thirds approval.